daralela00/Fullstack-E-commerce-web-site-for-computer-peripherals/README.md

 It presents fullstack E-commerce web site used for computer peripherals.

+It has Jpa project that deals with base with Java/Hibernate/SQL and Web project that is done in Spring Boot/JSP.

 It's done in Spring Boot using Java with Hibernate, database in done in SQL(MySQL).

 Project has all validations and Exception handlers needed.